 Outstanding Balance Policy

 It is our office policy that all past due accounts be sent three notifications.
-Returned checks and balances older than 90 days may be subject to additional collection fees and interest charges of 1% per month or 12% annually.
+Returned checks and balances older than 180 days may be subject to additional collection fees of 25%.
 If payment is not made on this account and no resolution can be made, the account will be sent to a collection agency.
-In the even an account is turned over for collections, the person financially responsible for the account will be responsible for all collection costs including attorney fees and court costs.
+In the event an account is turned over for collections, the person financially responsible for the account will be responsible for all collection costs including attorney fees and court costs.

 This financial policy helps the office provide quality care to our valued patients.
 If you have any questions or need clarification of any of the above policies, please feel free to contact us.